vpapp-team/frontend/README.md

 ## What's this?

 Well, it's not that easy to explain.
-It is my leisure fun project.
+It is my leisure project.
-This app shows me (or any other student or teacher of the NIG) where and when I have to go to which lesson, whether there are substitutions or I am allowed to continue writing this app because someone does not show up for class.
+This app shows me (or any other student or teacher of the NIG) where and when I have to go to which lesson, whether there are substitutions or if I can continue writing this app because someone isn't coming for class.

 ## Are there docs?